-The above matter has also been reported as an emphasis of matter in the review report dated 20 August 2020 issued by other firm of chartered accountants on the standalone financial results of GMIAL for the guarter ended 31 March 2020.
+The above matter has also been reported as an emphasis of matter in the review report dated 29 August 2020 issued by other firm of chartered accountants on the standalone financial results of GMIAL for the guarter and period ended 30 June 2020.

 g.
 Note 7 to the accompanying Statement with respect to the implications of CERC (Procedures, terms and conditions for grant of trading license and other related matters) Regulation 2020, effective from 31 January 2020 on the operations of GMR Energy Trading Limited ('GETL').
-As stated in the note, GETL is in the process of evaluating the impact of these regulations on its operations and has sought guidance and opinion from legal experts for the matters explained in the note.
-Pending receipt of such opinions the management is of the view that it is in compliance of the regulations and does not foresee any adverse impact on its operations.
+As stated in the note, management of GETL, on the basis of legal opinions obtained, is of the view that it has complied with the regulations to the extent mentioned in the note and does not foresee any adverse impact on its operations.

-The above matter has also been reported as an emphasis of matter in the review report dated 25 August 2020 issued by other firm of chartered accountants on the standalone financial results of GETL for the quarter ended 30 June 2020.
+The above matter has also been reported as an emphasis of matter in the review report dated 5 November 2020 issued by other firm of chartered accountants on the standalone financial results of GETL for the quarter and period ended 30 September 2020.